fiddeb/observabilitystack/README.md

 - Loki: `http://loki.k8s.test` to use logcli or push logs directly to loki
 - Grafana: `http://grafana.k8s.test` to visualize telemetry data
+- Tempo: `http://tempo.k8s.test` for distributed tracing queries
 - OpenTelemetry Collector: `http://otel.k8s.test` to send telemetry signals (not yet configured in [opentelemetry_values.yaml](opentelemetry_values.yaml))

 ---

 ## Customization

-- Modify the `values.yaml` files for each service (`loki_values.yaml`, `tempo_values.yaml`, etc.) to customize configurations like resource limits, persistence, and authentication.
+- Modify the umbrella chart configuration in `helm/stackcharts/values.yaml` to customize configurations like resource limits, persistence, and authentication for all observability components.

 ---